Youngermaster/.vimrc/README.md

 # .vimrc

-This is my VIM configuration file.
+This is my Vim and NVim configuration file